 Higher education institutions can enhance student experiences with direct and indirect assessment processes and software.
 Combining direct and indirect assessment measures centralizes processes and helps close the feedback loop between students, faculty, and administrators, providing institutions with information they can use effectively.

 Digital solutions significantly improve higher education assessment processes, streamlining data collection, storage, tracking, analysis, and usage.
-Check out this webinar to learn more about how the University of Holy Cross overcame these common challenges or contact us to request a demo.
+Learn more about how Watermark can help your institution overcome these common challenges or contact us to request a demo.